-The 9.3x62 is handloaded in Europe, and to a limited extent in North America.
-I am not familiar with the 9.3mm/.366" bullets available in Europe, but in the US Speer offers a 270 grain Semi-Spitzer in their Hot-Cor line.
-The sectional density (SD) of this bullet is .288.
+The 9.3x62 is handloaded in Europe and also in North America.
+I am not familiar with the 9.3mm/.366" bullets available in Europe, but in the US Speer offers a 270 grain Semi-Spitzer in their Hot-Cor line, Nosler offers 250 and 286 grain bullets and Hornady offers 286 grain bullets.
+The sectional density (SD) of the Speer 270 grain bullet is .288.
 Barnes offers X-bullets in 250 grain (SD = .267) and 286 grain (SD = .305) weights.

 The data in the Speer Reloading Manual No. 13 shows that their 270 grain bullet can be driven to a MV of 2486 fps by 60.0 grains of IMR 4350 powder, and 2550 fps by 64.0 grains of IMR 4350.
 These loads used reformed Winchester brass and CCI 250 primers and were tested in a rifle with a 26" barrel.

 Note: A full length article about the 9.3x62 can be found on the Rifle Cartridge Page.